JamesMTucker/DATA_340_NLP/syllabus/syllabus.md

 This course is language agnostic.
 You can submit your homework and project in whatever programming language you prefer.
 In class lectures, we will use Python, R, or Mojo for the most part.

+## Tools

+Students are encouraged to utilize generative AI tools when they are stuck on implementing code or ideating on topics for projects.
+If you copy code from a generative AI tool, like ChatGPT or GitHub CoPilot, please provide a comment in your programming language's comment syntax that you resourced a tool to solve your problem.
+If you resourced Stack Overflow or another source, please footnote your sources accordingly.

 ## Course objectives

 - Understand the basics of natural language processing techniques and how they can be used to in data driven decision models